 Example #1: Cold Pitch

 Journalists and producers receive many pitches per day, which means they can miss many of them.
 What can make your media pitch more noticeable?
-You can achieve it by providing them some unique and valuable information.
+You can achieve it by providing them with some unique and valuable information.
 And one of the best ways to add value is by giving the person you’re trying to reach out to (e.g. journalist, influencer, blogger) something they can’t find elsewhere.

 To avoid the delete button or trash can, look at this example:

 In this example, you see a “personalized conversation starter” to get build your rapport and get the relationship going.
 Here is something “personal” to talk about in that first email.
 Even if the journalist doesn’t immediately recognize your name, you can refer to the previous mutual experience in the email.